 It's surprising how quickly chewing damage can spread if your bunny takes a liking to a spot of carpet to chew, especially if it happens unnoticed behind a sofa or under a bed.
-Don't panic there are ways to fix this and with a bit of know-how you can restore the damage at no cost.
+Do not panic there are ways to fix this and with a bit of knowledge you can restore the damage at no cost.

 Follow these guides and see how you can easily repair small patches of nibbled carpet.